IQTLabs/voices/downloads.md

 aside: True
 ---

-### Main Dataset Download
+## Dataset Download

 VOiCES is now publically available on AWS.
-Check out the [AWS Registry of Open Data ](https://registry.opendata.aws/lab41-sri-voices/) for details.
+Check out the [AWS Registry of Open Data](https://registry.opendata.aws/lab41-sri-voices/) for details.

+### Dependencies

-To download the data
+To download VOiCES audio corpus, install the
+[AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) and link to an active AWS account.
+[Configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) the AWS CLI by typing `aws configure` in the command line.

+To list the content of the s3 bucket associated with VOiCES, run `aws s3 ls s3://lab41openaudiocorpus`

+Data can be downloaded using `aws s3 sync <source> <target> [--options]` or `aws s3 cp <source> <target> [--option]`